Nagendra1997/mesibo-documentation/live-demo-backend-readme.md

 That's it!
 You are now good to go about running the conferecing demo app connected to your own backend.

+### Using Private backend APIs for conferencing

+Before you continue, Remember that, private APIs are not the replacement for mesibo backend APIs.
+Private APIs invoke mesibo backend APIs.
+You will still need to invoke mesibo API at https://api.mesibo.com/api.php for adding users, groups, members, etc.

+These are private backend APIs that are only meant for use in the sample conferencing app.

 ### Creating a User

-Before creating a group, we need to create a mesibo user for the admin.
-We will be using the token that we receive in this step - the access token of the admin user while creating the group in the next step.
-Note that anyone who wants to join the group, also need to be a mesibo user with a token.
+Anyone who wants to join the group, also need to be a mesibo user with a token.
+To create a room using the private API (described in the next step)you need a token.

-So, for the first step, we need to create a login form, where we authenticate them and generate a token for them.
+So, for the first step, we authenticate a user and generate a token for them.

 1. We will ask for the name and email of the user and send an OTP to their email.
-To do this send a request with the following parameters to send an OTP to the email of the user. `MESIBO_API_BACKEND` is the API url configured in [config.js] (https://github.com/mesibo/conferencing/blob/master/live-demo/web/mesibo/config.js)
+To do this send a request with the following parameters to send an OTP to the email of the user. `MESIBO_API_BACKEND` is the API url configured in [config.js](https://github.com/mesibo/conferencing/blob/master/live-demo/web/mesibo/config.js)

 ```
 MESIBO_API_BACKEND?op=login&appid=APP_ID&name=NAME&email=USER_EMAIL
 ```
-2. Now we will use a private API to verify this email and generate a token(For more details on mesibo private APIs refer [here](https://mesibo.com/documentation/tutorials/open-source-whatsapp-clone/backend/#user-login-and-authentication) The user will now need to enter the OTP received which we then send to the backend for verification with the following request
+2. Now we will use a private API to verify this email and generate a token(For more details on mesibo private APIs for authentication refer [here](https://mesibo.com/documentation/tutorials/open-source-whatsapp-clone/backend/#user-login-and-authentication) The user will now need to enter the OTP received which we then send to the backend for verification with the following request

 ```
 MESIBO_API_BACKEND?op=login&appid=APP_ID&name=NAME&email=USER_EMAIL&code=OTP_RECEIVED
 ```
-If the entered OTP matches, we generate a token for that user, you will receive a token in the response.
-Save the token and other response parameters locally
+If the entered OTP matches, we generate a token for that user.
+We then save the token and other required parameters locally

-### Creating a Room
+### Creating a conference room
 For a conference room, we need to create a group that other people can join.
 The creator of the room will configure all the room properties such as the room name, etc

-Since we are creating a conference room, We will be creating a normal group where all members can send and receive streams.

 We can also set the video quality settings required.
 ```javascript